hadywafa/DevOps/documentations/7-cloud/aws/aws-code-commit.md

 # Code Commit

- You have three main methods to connect to AWS CodeCommit repositories, each with its own use case and setup process:
+You have three methods to authenticate with AWS CodeCommit repositories:

+1. **IAM Credentials**: Uses the AWS CLI credential helper, leveraging your IAM credentials.
+2. **HTTPS Git Credentials**: Involves creating and using specific HTTPS Git credentials for your IAM user.
+3. **SSH Public Key**: Utilizes an SSH key pair for secure authentication.

 ## 1. IAM Credentials (Using AWS CLI Credential Helper)

 This method uses your IAM credentials configured in the AWS CLI to authenticate with CodeCommit.

-### IAM Credentials Steps

 1. **Install the AWS CLI**: Ensure the AWS CLI is installed.